Science and Fiction

 All Electric Society

-Moving away from fossil fuels will shir power generation to electricity.
+Moving away from fossil fuels will shift power generation to electricity.
 Wind, water and solar energy will eventually generate enough power for home appliances and even electricity-based mobility.
 Lighting and computing or smart phones use direct current (DC) as power supply.
 This form of electricity is usually transformed from an alternating current (AC).
 Producing DC with a solar panel or a battery supply is transformed into AC for our home power lines and locally transformed back again into DC to change our smartphone or LED lighting.
 There is energy lost in the 2-fold transformation.
 Hence, it is possible to use a simple DC wire network to bring your self-generated power directly to the appliances that function with DC anyway.
 Whole factories are making this shift already, some as prototypes.
 The all electric society is in the making.
 There still huge potentials to reduce electricity consumption and improve security through low voltage electricity circuits and networks.
 Almost 200 years after the publication of Ohm’s law it will become the foundation of the all electric society.

 Paris Vision